nuprl/TypeWeaver/data/notes/DeepTyper/README.md

 ```
 Dataset: top1k-typed-nodeps
-Number of successes: 44
+Number of successes: 65
-Number of fails: 212
+Number of fails: 192
-Time for type checking: 0:02:18
+Time for type checking: 0:02:21
 ```

 ```
 Dataset: top1k-typed-nodeps-es6
-Number of successes: 34
+Number of successes: 52
-Number of fails: 222
+Number of fails: 205
-Time for type checking: 0:02:18
+Time for type checking: 0:02:21
 ```

 ```
 Dataset: top1k-typed-with-typed-deps
-Number of successes: 5
+Number of successes: 8
-Number of fails: 64
+Number of fails: 61
-Time for type checking: 0:00:40
+Time for type checking: 0:00:42
 ```

 ```
 Dataset: top1k-typed-with-typed-deps-es6
-Number of successes: 2
+Number of successes: 5
-Number of fails: 67
+Number of fails: 64
 Time for type checking: 0:00:41
 ```

 ```
 Dataset: top1k-untyped-nodeps
-Number of successes: 23
+Number of successes: 33
-Number of fails: 72
+Number of fails: 62
-Time for type checking: 0:00:53
+Time for type checking: 0:00:54
 ```

 ```
 Dataset: top1k-untyped-nodeps-es6
-Number of successes: 16
+Number of successes: 29
-Number of fails: 79
+Number of fails: 66
-Time for type checking: 0:00:53
+Time for type checking: 0:00:54
 ```

 ```
 Dataset: top1k-untyped-with-typed-deps
-Number of successes: 10
+Number of successes: 11
-Number of fails: 29
+Number of fails: 28
 Time for type checking: 0:00:22
 ```

 ```
 Dataset: top1k-untyped-with-typed-deps-es6
-Number of successes: 4
+Number of successes: 5
-Number of fails: 35
+Number of fails: 34
 Time for type checking: 0:00:22
 ```